-Equivalent Black Carbon concentrations were determined from an aethalometer (Model AE31; Magee Scientific Inc.) measuring at seven wavelengths (370, 470, 520, 590, 660, 880, and 950 nm), with a time resolution of 5 minutes.
-In this study, we use the 880 nm channel, hereafter, referred to as Black Carbon (BC).
+Equivalent black carbon concentrations were determined from an aethalometer (Model AE31; Magee Scientific Inc.) measuring at seven wavelengths (370, 470, 520, 590, 660, 880, and 950 nm), with a time resolution of 5 min.
+In this study, we use the 880 nm channel, hereafter referred to as black carbon (BC).
 Data processing followed GAW/ACTRIS recommendations and included corrections for filter loading and multi-scattering effects (Zanatta et al., 2016).